abumq/residue/docs/CLI_COMMANDS.md

 The logger ID to run log rotation for.

 #### `[--ignore-archive]`
-If this option is set the archival task won't run and it will just copy the logs to backup directory.
+If this option is set the archival task will not run and it will just copy the logs to backup directory.

+#### `[--check-only]`
+Only check the schedule for this logger rotation

 ### `sess`
 Number of active sessions